Overview-St Francis Coast Walk

 You will continue your walk on the Cape St Francis beach towards Shark Point, where you often see tracks of the Cape Clawless Otter early in the morning.
 Around the point you will see Port St Francis, the working harbour for the chokka (calamari) fleet, hake and pilchard vessels as well as for sea-going yachts and leisure craft of all shapes and sizes.
 The local NSRI is also based here, doing sterling work off this very unpredictable coast.
 You will enjoy a tasting of calamari, hear more about the Chokka industry and see a chokka cleaning demo at the Balobi Seafood Market.
 The walk continues on the Two Harbours Walk towards Granny’s Pool, where you cross to the St Francis main beach.
 If it is low tide, you will stay on the beach, or find your way through the sea front homes towards the spit that protects the St Francis canals from the ocean.
 Here a barge will wait to take you on a canal cruise, before they drop you off at Quaysyde for your farewell lunch.
 It is advised to add a fourth night’s accommodation at Brisan B&B, just around the corner from Quaysyde.
 You will be transported there and arrangements will be made to bring your vehicle from the Resort.

-Overall rating: “Easy“.
+Overall rating of St Francis Coast Walk: "Easy".
 You do not need to be ultra-fit but if you choose to do the walks you should be able to walk between 10 and 20 km per day.
 The route takes you along the coast and on paths.
-See Walking grades for more details about “Easy” rating.
+See Walking grades for more details about "Easy" rating.

 When to do the St Francis Coast Walk

 Bookings can be made throughout the year, but not available 16 Dec to 7 Jan